-The conditions (\ref{priorconcentrationeq}) in the above theorem are consistent to our heuristic arguments in the previous paragraphs.
-The first inequality of (\ref{priorconcentrationeq}) concerns the prior concentration, it requires that the prior density of $\beta_j/\sigma$ has a dominating peak inside a tiny interval $\pm a_n$.
-Such a steep prior peak plays the same role of the ``spike'' in spike-and-slab prior modeling.
-In literature, \cite{CastilloSHV2015} assigned the prior for the spike as $\pi(\xi_j=1) = O(p_n^{-u})$ with $u>1$ (equation (2.2)), \cite{NarisettyH2014} employed a SSVS-type prior \cite{GeorgeM1993} under which the prior inclusion probability $\pi(\xi_j = 1) \propto 1/p_n$, and \cite{YangWJ2015} assigns the spike prior as $\pi(\xi_j=1) = O(p_n^{-u})$ with $u>0$.
-These above prior specifications are comparable to our condition $\pi(|\beta_j/\sigma|>a_n)=O(p_n^{-(1+u)})$ with $u>0$.
-Note \cite{NarisettyH2014} and \cite{YangWJ2015} seem require less prior concentration, they both impose addition prior concentration condition to bound the model size as $\pi(|\xi|>O(n/\log p_n))=0$.
-The second inequality of (\ref{priorconcentrationeq}) essentially requires the prior density around the true nonzero regression coefficient $\bbeta_j^*/\sigma^*$ is at least $\exp\{-O(\log p_n)\}$, i.e. $g_\lambda(\bbeta_j^*/\sigma^*)\geq\exp\{-c\log p_n\} $ for some positive constant $c$.
-Similar conditions, which require that the prior is ``thick'' around true parameter value, are regularly used in Bayesian literature \cite{Jiang2007, KleijnV2006, GhosalGV2000, GhosalV2007}.
+The conditions (\ref{priorconcentrationeq}) in the above theorem are consistent with our heuristic arguments in previous paragraphs.
+The first equation of (\ref{priorconcentrationeq}) concerns prior concentration, which requires that the prior density of $\beta_j/\sigma$ has a dominating peak inside a tiny interval $\pm a_n$.
+Such a steep prior peak plays the role of ``spike'' as in spike-and-slab prior modeling.
+In the literature, \cite{CastilloSHV2015} assigned on the spike a prior probability $\pi(\xi_j=1) = O(p_n^{-u})$ with $u>1$, \cite{NarisettyH2014} employed an SSVS-type prior \cite{GeorgeM1993} under which the prior probability $\pi(\xi_j = 1) \propto 1/p_n$, and \cite{YangWJ2015} assigned on the spike a prior probability $\pi(\xi_j=1) = O(p_n^{-u})$ with $u>0$.
+All these prior specifications are comparable to our condition $\pi(|\beta_j/\sigma|>a_n)=O(p_n^{-(1+u)})$ with $u>0$.
+Note that \cite{NarisettyH2014} and \cite{YangWJ2015} seem to require less prior concentration, they both imposed additional prior concentration conditions to bound the model size such that $\pi(|\xi|>O(n/\log p_n))=0$.

-We also want to mention that this prior concentration condition is only sufficient, and in practice, a moderate degree of concentration would also lead to satisfactory results.
+It worth noting that all our theorems require the prior distribution to have a tiny scale by imposing a very small bound on $a_n$.
+The scale of the shrinkage prior affects the convergence rate of the posterior through its logarithm only.
+In other words, no matter how small the scale of the prior distribution is, it doesn't affect much the convergence rate of the posterior as long as $\log(1/a_n)$ is of order $\log(p_n)$.
+One established example is the horseshoe prior, see Theorem 3.3. of \cite{VanKV2014} for the convergence theory of the posterior.
+The second equation of (\ref{priorconcentrationeq}), as discussed previously, essentially requires that the prior density around the true nonzero regression coefficient $\bbeta_j^*/\sigma^*$ is at least $\exp\{-O(\log p_n)\}$, i.e. $g_\lambda(\bbeta_j^*/\sigma^*)\geq\exp\{-c\log p_n\} $ for some positive constant $c$.
+Finally, we note that this prior concentration condition is only sufficient.
+In practice, a moderate degree of concentration can often lead to satisfactory results.